angulardart/site-angulardart/src/angular/guide/template-syntax.md

   <button [disabled]="isUnchanged">Save</button>
 ```

-You'll get to that peculiar bracket notation in a moment.
-Looking beyond it,
-your intuition suggests that you're binding to the button's `disabled` attribute and setting
+Your intuition might suggest that you're binding to the button's `disabled` attribute and setting
 it to the current value of the component's `isUnchanged` property.
-Your intuition is incorrect!
+That intuition would be incorrect!

-Your everyday HTML mental model is misleading.
-In fact, once you start data
+The everyday HTML mental model is misleading.
+Once you start data
 binding, you're no longer working with HTML *attributes*.
 You aren't setting
 attributes; you're setting the *properties* of DOM elements, components, and
 directives.